Rel1cx/content-blocker/README.md

-# tampermonkey-vite-template
+# bilibili-filter

-A template for creating a Tampermonkey script using Vite and TypeScript.
+A tampermonkey script to filter out videos you don't like on bilibili.com